Categories

 Meta

-CW: Struggled with mental health and hospitalization.
+CW: Struggles with mental health and hospitalization.

 When I was struggling with my mental health, I hid behind the exclusive identity of mental illness.
 I told almost everyone about my struggles unprompted and avoided making new friends due to my tendency to project my problems onto others.
 Viewing myself solely as someone who was ill, I felt sad about my inability to make connections with people outside of psychopathology.
 This led me to feel extremely isolated.
 As a result, I struggled even more, which made it even harder for me to connect with other people or establish new friendships.